charlie-labs/format-for/README.md

 One Markdown input → clean output for GitHub, Slack, or Linear.

 You don’t need to know the input’s dialect.
-Hand us Markdown that might mix Linear fences, Slack `<url|label>` links/mentions, and GFM.
-We parse once and render target‑aware output with predictable, safe degradations and explicit warnings.
+Pass Markdown that might mix Linear fences, Slack `<url|label>` links/mentions, and GFM. format‑for parses once and renders target‑aware output with predictable, safe degradations and explicit warnings.

 ## Contents